-A timeline of the Weinstein scandal
+A timeline of the Weinstein scandal's fallout

-(CNN)It's been six months since the man once synonymous with Hollywood inadvertently caused a seismic shift and one of the most important conversations in the industry's history -- and even beyond the entertainment world.
+(CNN)Harvey Weinstein, the man once synonymous with Hollywood whose alleged behavior started one of the most important conversations in the industry's history, is now facing criminal charges.

+Harvey Weinstein turned himself in to authorities Friday morning and was arrested and processed on charges of rape, committing a criminal sex act, sexual abuse and sexual misconduct, according to the New York Police Department.

+The charges stem from incidents with two separate women, the NYPD said in a statement, and were the result of a joint investigation between police and the Manhattan District Attorney's office.

+"Mr. Weinstein has always maintained that he has never engaged in non-consensual sexual behavior with anyone," Weinstein's attorney said in a statement on Friday.
+"Nothing about today's proceedings changes Mr. Weinstein's position.
+He has entered a plea of Not Guilty and fully expects to be exonerated."

-What began with a few brave women coming forward about mistreatment at the hands of Oscar-winning producer Harvey Weinstein has emerged into a movement against abuse that has reverberated across industries.
+The road to Weinstein's arrest began with a few brave women coming forward about mistreatment at the hands of the Oscar-winning producer.

-In just half a year, dozens of once powerful men have been held accountable for mistreatment, thousands of people have raised their voices to say, "me too," and at least one industry -- people hope, anyway -- will never be the same.

 As it stands, the allegations against Weinstein range from harassment to rape, include the stories of more than 80 women and span several decades.
 (Through a spokesperson, Weinstein has repeatedly denied "any allegations of non-consensual sex.")

+The tales about Weinstein's alleged mistreatment soon snowballed into a movement against abuse that reverberated across industries.

+To date, dozens of once powerful men have been held accountable for mistreatment, thousands of people have raised their voices to say, "me too," and at least one industry -- people hope, anyway -- will never be the same.

-Below is a timeline of how the Weinstein scandal unfolded.
+Below is a timeline of the fallout since the Weinstein scandal began.

 October 5